 A. Several types of documents are prohibited from public view by Florida Statute or Rules of Court.
 Such documents include those involving sexual crimes, adoptions, psychological evaluations, etc. Also, anonymous (general public) users are prohibited from viewing images of records in cases governed by the Florida Family Law Rules of Procedure, Florida Rules of Juvenile Procedure, or the Florida Probate Rules, pursuant to s.28.2221(5)(a), F.S.

 A. The Clerk’s on-line system is intended for accessing documents and information on individual cases, not bulk data.
 For report requests or other bulk data questions, please submit an email inquiry to our Webmaster at email@example.com

-A. Attorney of Record Access is not currently available but it will be provided in a future phase of our public access project.
-When Attorney of Record access is provided, you may register online as an attorney to gain additional access to all cases on which you are an attorney of record.
-You will be required to complete an affidavit that must be notarized and returned to the Monroe County Clerk of Courts, either by mail or in-person at any of the Clerk’s locations.
+A. For Attorney of Record access, you may Register online as an attorney to gain additional access to all cases on which you are an attorney of record.
+You will be required to complete an affidavit that must be notarized and returned to the Monroe County Clerk of Courts, email to firstname.lastname@example.org or mail to the Key West Clerk’s locations.
 Upon successful validation of your request, you will receive an email confirming your account activation.